Christmas travel in full swing despite disruption

 The RAC expects an estimated 4.1 million journeys by people embarking on overnight stays or day trips to take place on UK roads on Thursday, rising to 5.3 million on Christmas Eve.

+"Because most schools in England and Wales broke up a week ago, it has meant drivers have been able to stagger their journeys," RAC traffic spokesman Rod Dennis added.

+"The increase in people having to isolate as a result of the Omicron Covid variant is also going to play a part."
-Jack Cousens, head of roads policy at the AA, told the BBC that Thursday and Friday were expected to be the busiest days on the roads.

-The M25, M1, M6, M27, M60 and M62 motorways could all see congestion, but he said the roads would be quieter than usual because so many are working from home.
+The AA told the BBC that Thursday and Friday were expected to be the busiest days on the roads.
+The M25, M1, M6, M27, M60 and M62 motorways could all see congestion.

-"You're not going to see the mass exodus of people rushing out after work that you usually see at Christmas," he added.

-"People working from home have more flexibility, so some might travel in the morning, some this afternoon."

-He added that people were being a "little bit more cautious" because of the spread of Omicron and many were opting for shorter trips of one to three days, rather than a whole week.
+But Jack Cousens, head of roads policy, said people were being a "little bit more cautious" and opting for shorter trips of one to three days, rather than a whole week.

 Although demand for rail travel is at about 50% of pre-pandemic levels, thousands of people are travelling by train to spend Christmas with loved ones.